kthSim/product_security_challenge/README.md

 **Building on Linux**

-*Prerequisites: git, python3.X, pip, python3-venv*
+*Prerequisites: git, python3.X, pip*

-1. Clone the repo to your desired directory
+1. Clone the repo to your desired directory and enter into it
 2. Run: `python3 -m venv venv`
+3. Run: `pip install --upgrade pip`
-3. Run: `venv/bin/pip install -r requirements.txt`
+4. Run: `pip install -r requirements.txt --user`
-4. Run: `venv/bin/pyinstaller -F --add-data "project:project" --add-data "migrations:migrations" --add-binary "project.db;."  zendesksol.py`
+5. Run: `pyinstaller -F --add-data "project:project" --add-data "migrations:migrations" --add-binary "project.db:."  zendesksol.py`
-5. Your binary file can now be found in the `dist/` folder!
+6. Your binary file can now be found in the `dist/` folder!

 ## Running the binary
 Once the binary has been started, simply visit localhost:5555 to view the welcome page.